Jacobina Mentz Maurer

-Jacobina Mentz Maurer (June 1841 or 1842 in Novo Hamburgo – August 2, 1874 in Sapiranga) was a Brazilian religious leader.
+Jacobina Mentz Maurer (June 1841 or 1842 – August 2, 1874) was a Brazilian religious leader.
 She led the Revolt of the Muckers that happened in a German community in Brazil.

 Biography

 Early life

 Jacobina Mentz was the daughter of André Mentz and Maria Elisabeth Müller, German immigrants from Tambach-Dietharz, Thuringia, Germany.
 They arrived in Brazil on November 6, 1824 fleeing religious persecution (both left the Protestant church and established an independent religious community, and then they began to be persecuted by the locals).
 Their daughter, Jacobina Mentz, was born in Brazil and raised in what is today known as Novo Hamburgo, Rio Grande do Sul, in a rural community composed of religious German immigrants, with both Lutheran and Catholic members.
 Jacobina's family was responsible for building the first Protestant church in Southern Brazil.
 On April 26, 1866, Jacobina married João Jorge Maurer, also the son of German immigrants.
 In the same year, the couple moved from Novo Hamburgo to Ferrabráz, in what is now Sapiranga.